 - Minimizing risks of cost growth due to unknowns in design, assembly and integration

 Early prototypes may be built and evaluated during the Technology Maturation and Risk Reduction (TMRR) Phase, or later in the Engineering and Manufacturing Development (EMD) Phase, or is the result of a Joint Capability Technology Demonstration (JCTD) or Advanced Technology Demonstration (ATD), and tested prior to Milestone C decision.
-Selected prototyping may continue after Milestone C, as required, to identify and resolve specific design or manufacturing risks, or in support of Evolutionary Acquisition (EA).
+Selected prototyping may continue after Milestone C, as required, to identify and resolve specific design or manufacturing risks, or in support of Middle Tier Acquisitions (Section 804) or Evolutionary Acquisition (EA).

 The Technology Development Strategy (TDS) should include a description of the prototyping purpose and the prototyping strategy at the system and subsystem levels.
 The TDS should include the number of prototype units that may be produced and employed during the TD Phase.
 The description should also include a discussion of: